They created the foundation and guided the growth of Venice Family Clinic.

 Father Greg Boyle is a Jesuit priest and the founder of Homeboy Industries, a nonprofit and ever-expanding social enterprise that provides job training, counseling, and critical services to thousands of former gang members and high-risk youth each year.
 Father Boyle has spoken to Clinic staff and inspired doctors from the Clinic to volunteer to do tattoo removal.

-Heather Edney was an early advocate for the health and well-being of people who use drugs and an early board member of of Common Ground, which is now Venice Family Clinic’s HIV prevention and treatment program.
+Heather Edney was an early advocate for the health and well-being of people who use drugs and an early board member of Common Ground, which is now Venice Family Clinic’s HIV prevention and treatment program.
 She was instrumental in crafting a unified definition of harm reduction, a set of strategies and ideas that seek to minimize the harmful effects of using alcohol and other substances rather than ignoring or condemning them.